Curing and Smoking

 The decisions you make such as whether to remove the bones from certain cuts determine the final packaged weight of your meat.
 If you choose cuts that are all "bone-in" then you will have the least amount of weight loss from hanging to packaged weight.
 With all "bone-in" options the waste is a small amount of trimmings that were not suitable for ground meat and the front shoulder and leg bone.
 We encourage you to have the bones packaged as they make great soup and broth.

-The cut and wrap form we have developed in collaboration with Meridian gives you an overview of the sections of the hog and the most commonly requested cuts for those sections.
-When you want to utilize Meridian we have you fill out this form with your order.
+The cut and wrap form we have developed in collaboration with these shops gives you an overview of the sections of the hog and the most commonly requested cuts for those sections.
+When you want to utilize the cut and wrap shop we have you fill out this form with your order.
+Currently we are using Country Butcher for hog cut and wrap.

 If you have a special request or don't see an option on the form that you want please feel free to give us a call - or just write it on the form that you turn in and we will email you if we don't understand what you want.